datamllab/BED_main/README.md

 ### Synthesis

-Before the synthesis of pretrained model, it is necessary to clone [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis) and install the environment in a different branch.
+Before the synthesis of pretrained model, it is necessary to clone and install the environment of [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis) in a different branch.

 Once you finished the installation, it is required to add the following files to the local directory of ai8x-synthesis: